European Borders: Security, Solidarity, Responsibility (RADAR)

 The RADAR project will run for the next three years from January 2024 to December 2026

 Dr. Raffaela Puggioni is Full Professor at the School of International Affairs and Executive Director of the Centre for European Studies.
-She has some fifteen years of teaching experience in International Studies/Political Science in countries as diverse as Italy, China, Azerbaijan and India.
-She has recently completed a two-year Marie-Curie Individual Fellowship at LUISS University (Rome), where she investigated the relation between COVID-19 emergency, (im)mobility and the liberal subject.
+She has sixteen years of teaching experience in International Studies/Political Science in countries as diverse as Italy, China, Azerbaijan and India.
+Between 2021-2023, she has awarded two-year Marie-Curie Individual Fellowship—carried out at LUISS University (Rome)—where she investigated the relation between COVID-19 emergency, (im)mobility and the liberal subject.
 Her work is broadly situated in the disciplines of International Relations Theory, Political Theory, Resistance Studies and Border Studies, with a geographical focus on EUrope.
-Her work has appeared in the Journal of Refugee Studies, Political Studies, Citizenship Studies, Third World Quarterly, Global Society, Journal of Borderlands Studies, Politics and Thesis Eleven, and a monograph, Rethinking International Protection, has been published by Palgrave.
+Her work has appeared in the Journal of Refugee Studies, Political Studies, Citizenship Studies, Third World Quarterly, Global Society, Journal of Borderlands Studies, Politics, Thesis Eleven, Open Research Europe, Philosophies and a monograph, Rethinking International Protection, was published by Palgrave in 2016.

 Prof. Vesselin Popovski is the Founding Executive Director of Centre for UN Studies and the Vice Dean of Jindal Global Law School.
 In 2004-2014 Senior Academic Officer, Head of ‘Peace and Governance’ Programme at UNU, Tokyo.
 Prior to that Co-Director of EU project ‘Legal Protection of Individual Rights in Russia’ and Assistant Professor, Exeter University, UK.
 Ph.D.
 King’s College London; M.Sc.
 London School of Economics; B.A./M.A.
 Moscow Institute of International Affairs.
 Over twenty books, among them Re-Imagination of International Legal Order (2023); Fulfilling the SDGs (2021); Global Approaches to Peace (2019); Implementation of Paris Agreement on Climate Change (2018); Emotions in International Politics (2016); Security Council as Global Legislator (2014); International Rule of Law and Professional Ethics (2014); Legality and Legitimacy in Global Affairs (2012); World Religions and Norms of War (2009); International Criminal Accountability and Child Rights (2006).
 Co-writer of ‘Declaration on the Right to International Solidarity’ (2021); ‘Responsibility to Protect’ ICISS Report (2001); ‘Princeton Principles of Universal Jurisdiction’ (2000).
 Bulgarian Ex-Diplomat.